felixbrucker/jse-cli-miner/README.md

 JSECoin's Developers do not like and support this miner, so it might stop working at any point, use at your own risk.

+**The JSECoin developers have implemented yet another "fix" to stop this miner.
+While i could just make it work again, this would be a cat and mouse game and i decided to continue the development of this miner as closed source.**

 ## Install

 `npm install -g jse-cli-miner`